Dogs Barking at Birds: Why It Happens (and How to Stop It)

 One of the biggest mistakes is waiting until your dog is already barking before trying to intervene.
 Learning is much easier when your dog is calm enough to think and respond.

-It's also tempting to yell "Quiet!" or punish the barking.
+It's also tempting to yell "Quiet!", “No” or punish the barking.
 While this may interrupt the behavior in the moment, it doesn't teach your dog an alternative response.
-Modern veterinary behavior guidance supports positive reinforcement and behavior modification because these approaches help create lasting behavior change while supporting your dog's emotional wellbeing.
+Modern behavior guidance supports positive reinforcement and behavior modification because these approaches help create lasting behavior change while supporting your dog's emotional wellbeing.

 Finally, be patient.
 Depending on your dog's history, genetics, and learning experiences, meaningful progress may take weeks or even months.
 Focus on small wins and celebrate steady improvement.